A Note on the Continuity of Expected Utility Functions: Main Result

 {\bf Proof}.
-Suppose that $u:X\to \mathbb{R}$ is a bounded and continuous expected utility function.
+Suppose that $u:X\to \mathbb{R}$ is a bounded and continuous NM utility function.
 Then, by the same arguments as in the proof of Lemma 5, we can show that $\succsim$ is independent and closed.